 Mead, honey wine, is nothing new.
 As a matter of fact, mead is perhaps the oldest alcoholic beverage known to man, and it’s popularity is on the rise.

 Owner and head mead maker Blair Housley decided to “go pro” after years of making award-winning meads at home.
-His full-scale commercial operation opened its doors this year.
+His full-scale commercial operation opened its doors in 2017.

-Etowah contracted local artist extraordinaire Grant Searcey for their label art, and WOW are they stellar.
+Etowah contracted local artist extraordinaire the late Grant Searcey for their label art, and WOW are they stellar.

 If you’d like to taste their mead, be sure to stop by their tasting room located on Morrison Moore Parkway in Dahlonega.
 Be sure to check their Facebook page for the tasting room hours.